 Peyto Lake (PEE-toh) is a glacier-fed lake in Banff National Park.
 This is probably the third most popular lake to visit in Banff, after Louise and Moraine.
 The reason is its unique shape and absolutely mind-blowingly blue water.

 Peyto Lake is easily accessible from the Icefields Parkway.
 To get a great view all you have to do is park and hike up an easy 10 minute path to the viewpoint.
 It’s the perfect place to come and enjoy the stellar Banff National Park views in both winter and summer.
+Read all the details about Peyto Lake here.

 Get Those Mount Rundle Views